-Since the outbreak, the Bank has offered the payment holidays to its clients.
-Significant part of them have used this opportunity.
+Since the outbreak, the Bank has offered the payment holidays to its clients, that was provided with the different waves.
+Significant part of client have used this opportunity in 2021-2021 years.
+The last wave of holidays was provided in 2021.
 The Bank is actively monitoring the quality of portfolio to avoid the accumulation of overdue loans.
-Clients operating in vulnerable segments (Hotels, Restaurants, Real estate Management, and Construction) with material exposures are assessed individually for the impairment under IFRS 9.
+Clients operating in vulnerable segments (Hotels, Restaurants cafe) with material exposures are assessed individually for the impairment under IFRS 9.